Auburn vs. Mississippi State NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Auburn and its opponents have gone over the current 51-point total in five of nine games this season.
+- Auburn and its opponents have combined to put up more than 50 points in five of nine games this season.

-- Mississippi State's games have gone over 51 points in six of nine chances this season.
+- In 66.7% of Mississippi State's games this season (6/9), the teams combined to score more than Saturday's total of 50.

-- The combined points per game average of the two teams, 59.3, is 8.3 points greater than Saturday's over/under.
+- The two teams combine to average 59.3 points per game, 9.3 more than the total in this contest.

-- These two squads combine to surrender 45.1 points per game, 5.9 fewer than this contest's over/under.
+- These two squads combine to allow 45.1 points per game, 4.9 fewer than this contest's over/under.

-- The Tigers and their opponents have scored an average of 55.2 points per game in 2021, 4.2 more than Saturday's total.
+- Tigers games this season feature an average total of 55.2 points, a number 5.2 points higher than Saturday's over/under.

-- The 51-point over/under for this game is 2.9 points below the 53.9 points per game average total in Bulldogs games this season.
+- The 53.9 PPG average total in Bulldogs games this season is 3.9 points more than this game's over/under.

 Auburn Stats and Trends